Petri Nets for Concurrent Programming

 \section{Conclusion}

-Modern electronics and computer systems rely on concurrent programs to multitask, for example running a screen and internet connection simultaneously.
+Modern electronics and computer systems rely on nondeterministic concurrent programs to multitask, for example running a screen and internet connection simultaneously.
 However, concurrent models typically allow for a large number of possible states of the system, most of which are erroneous.
 These erroneous states are what cause failures and crashes that frustrate technology users.
-Using our framework, if the program is correctly described as a Petri net, the state graph of the system can be solved for and checked for invalid states before deploying the system.
-A generalization of Petri nets with nondeterministic transitions makes the programs more concise, readable, and able to match hardware interfaces while still maintaining the ability optimize the number of threads and solve for the state graph, which allows for proving very complicated concurrent structures.
-A Petri net program can be optimized by solving for the maximal number of useful threads in its execution since resource requirements of each computation are explicitly stated before execution by the structure of the Petri net.
-This type of concurrency modelling could be a useful tool for system designers everywhere.
+Using our framework, we model programs and systems as a Petri nets.
+The state graph of the system can then be computed and checked for invalid states before deploying the system.
+A generalization of Petri nets with nondeterministic transition nodes makes the programs more concise, readable, and able to match hardware interfaces whilst still maintaining the ability to optimize the number of threads and solve for the state graph.
+A NT-Petri net program can be optimized by solving for the maximal number of useful threads in its execution since resource requirements of each computation are explicitly stated before execution by the structure of the Petri net.
+We describe and give a coded example of our open source software framework that implements these ideas.
+This type of nondeterministic concurrency modelling could be a useful tool for system designers everywhere.